nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. hint::

-   Setting ``names=True`` will use the :attr:`~networkx_temporal.TemporalGraph.names` property as subplot titles, instead of their indices.
-By default, :func:`~networkx_temporal.TemporalGraph.slice` returns the interval of the resulting temporal snapshots as their names.
+   By default, :func:`~networkx_temporal.TemporalGraph.slice` returns the interval of the resulting temporal snapshots as their :attr:`~networkx_temporal.TemporalGraph.names` property.
+Setting ``names=True`` will use these instead of indices as subplot titles, as seen below.

 Number of snapshots